antonvasilev52/docusaurus-ezha/my-website/docs/intro.md

 :::note Note

-The **Show Quick Fixes** can be unavailable if correcting an error requires an in-depth analysis of the code from your side.
+The **Show Quick Fixes** option can be unavailable if the selected problem requires an in-depth analysis from your side.

 :::